TITLE 77: PUBLIC HEALTH

 PART 820 SWIMMING FACILITY CODE

-a) General.
-Bather preparation facilities shall be provided in accordance with subsections (b), (c) and (d) of this Section except where the pool is intended to serve living units (such as hotels, motels, apartments, condominiums, dormitories, subdivisions, and resident institutions) where each living unit contains at least one toilet and one shower and is within 500 feet of the pool entrance.
+a) General Requirements.
+Bather preparation facilities shall be provided in accordance with subsections (b), (c) and (d) of this Section except where the facility is intended to serve living units (such as hotels, motels, apartments, condominiums, dormitories, subdivisions, and resident institutions) where each living unit contains at least one toilet and one shower and is within 500 feet of the facility entrance.

 b) Design Requirements

 1) Bather preparation facilities to be used by both sexes shall be divided into separate areas designated for each sex.

 2) Floors of bather preparation facilities, including showers, restrooms, dressing and locker rooms, and connecting walkways, shall be slip-resistant, impervious to moisture, and sloped to drain at least 1 inch in 10 feet.
 Material used for floor covering in these areas shall comply with Section 820.200(j)(4).
 Alternative floor coverings may be installed in locker or dressing areas with prior approval of the Department, if the Department determines that the installation is unlikely to result in a condition detrimental to public health.
 In considering approval of an installation of an alternative product, the Department shall consider:

 A) Whether the product is likely to become or to remain wet, considering separation distance between locations where the floor covering product would be installed and wet areas, such as toilet and shower facilities, and anticipated usage of the facility;

 B) Properties of the product, including factors affecting rate of drying, propensity of the product to support microbial growth, and ease of cleaning and disinfecting;